jeremyBass/gitploy/README.md

 ##using ssh for private repos

-1. Start by making sure your server is set up to make a ssh connectiong over your user.  look to https://help.github.com/articles/generating-ssh-keys
+1. Start by making sure your server is set up to make a ssh connection from your user.
+Look to https://help.github.com/articles/generating-ssh-keys for more information
-2. follow the directions here https://developer.github.com/guides/managing-deploy-keys/#deploy-keys
+2. Follow the directions here https://developer.github.com/guides/managing-deploy-keys/#deploy-keys
 3. After these first step then you are ready to star managing your private repos.
 To get your repo in run something like

 	```shell